wilsonify/wilsonify.github.io/content/recipes/CORN AND BASIL CHOWDER64.md

 bottom.
 When you’re all done, you should have about 4 cup of kernels.
 Don’t get lazy and use

-frozen corn here; that shit will not taste the same.
+frozen corn here; that    will not taste the same.
 Chop the onion, celery, bell pepper, and

 potato into bean-size pieces and mince the garlic.
 Prep work done.